FrankensteinVariorum/collationWorkspace/collationChunks/C31/output/Readme.md

 # Chunk 31 Notes
-- [X] Section has transdisposition for manuscript: "and the scene would have been"
+- [X] Section has transposition for manuscript: "and the scene would have been"
     - 2023-07-21: Wrapped longToken around all versions of `and the scene would have been solemn and affecting even to an uninterested observer.
 The`

-- [X] Section has transdisposition found around "which was felt but"
+- [X] Section has transposition found around "which was felt but"
     - 2023-07-21: Wrapped longToken around all versions of `which was felt but seen not, around the head of the mourner.`
     - 2023-07-26: Moved starting longToken behind `shadow,`